kva99kva-eng/sleepmind-sql-product-analytics/README.md

 This project simulates the work of a product/research analyst: designing a PostgreSQL analytics database, generating event-level data, validating data quality, analyzing onboarding, retention, sleep improvement, A/B test results and churn risk.

+## Executive Summary

+This project is a SQL product analytics case study for a simulated sleep-tracking app.

+I designed a PostgreSQL analytics database, generated synthetic event-level product data, and analyzed the full user journey: onboarding, retention, sleep improvement, A/B testing and churn risk.

+The strongest part of the project is not only the SQL queries, but the business interpretation: the analysis separates engagement improvements from retention impact and avoids overstating the A/B test result.

+Key analytical decisions:

+- used cohort-based retention instead of simple activity counts;
+- compared recommendation CTR with downstream D30 retention;
+- measured sleep improvement using baseline and follow-up periods;
+- built churn-risk segmentation from behavioral and subscription signals;
+- clearly separated statistically weak retention lift from strong engagement lift.

 ## Business question

 Which user behaviors are associated with better retention, stronger engagement and sleep improvement?